Module b3d_nodes

 quaternion is returned as a string indexed table because it needs to be a math object to be interpolated, also has to be usable anyway.

-- node table, the node from within a b3d table to read (as outputed by b3d_reader).
+Parameters:- node table, the node from within a b3d table to read (as outputed by b3d_reader).

 - target_frame float, the frame to find the TRS in, can be inbetween frames/keyframes (of course).